leangjia/blender_docs/manual/modeling/meshes/editing/vertex/rip_vertices_extend.rst

    :Menu:      :menuselection:`Vertex --> Rip Vertices and Extend`
    :Hotkey:    :kbd:`Alt-D`

-This tool takes any number of selected vertices and duplicate-drags them along the closest edge to the mouse, When extending an edge loop, it extends the vertices at the endpoints of the loop.
+This tool takes any number of selected vertices and duplicate-drags them along the closest edge to the mouse.
+When extending an edge loop, it extends the vertices at the endpoints of the loop.
 The behavior is similar to the *Extrude* tool, but it creates an n-gon.